 While the damages you have suffered might feel obvious, it is your job to prove your suffering to the court.
 You should avoid taking any actions that may hinder your settlement.
 One crucial step is to avoid posting on social media.

 Consider the following scenarios:

 - You post a picture of the accident on Instagram with the caption: “I guess I didn’t have my head on straight today.”
 The defendant will use this as evidence that you weren’t paying attention and thus bear responsibility for the accident.

-- Your damages claim includes lost wages because your job requires you to be on your feet for long periods of time, a feat you can’t accomplish due to your injuries.
+- Your damages claim includes lost wages because your job requires you to be on your feet for long periods — something you can’t do because of your injuries.
 You post a picture at the top of a mountain with the caption: “I really needed this five-mile hike today!”
 The defendant will use this picture to contest your claim that you can’t spend significant time on your feet.

-You should also consult with your attorney before accepting any settlement offer.
-A settlement offer may seem like an expeditious way to resolve the case, but don’t sell your injuries and your case short.
-Expect any early settlement offer from the defendant or his or her insurance provider to be much less than your requested damages amount.
+You should also consult with your lawyer before accepting any settlement offer.
+An offer may seem like a fast way to resolve your case, but don’t sell your injuries and your case short.
+Expect any early settlement offer from the defendant or their insurance provider to be much less than you deserve.
 Your attorney can work with you to weigh the settlement amount against the strength of your case and to propose a counter-offer as appropriate.

-Contact an Experienced Car Accident Attorney for More Information
+Contact an Experienced Car Accident Lawyer for More Information

-One of the most helpful things that you can do for your case is to work with an experienced attorney.
-If possible, you should select an attorney with a long history of securing results for car accident victims.
-You want an attorney who is committed to helping his or her clients through each aspect of their cases, from initial case analysis and evidence gathering to preparing a damages claim and assessing settlement offers.
+One of the most helpful things you can do for your case is work with an experienced lawyer.
+If possible, you should select a firm with a long history of securing results for victims of rear-end collisions.
+You want an attorney committed to helping you through each aspect of your case, from initial case analysis and evidence gathering to preparing a damages claim and assessing settlement offers.

 Patino Law Firm